raheelam98/DataAnalysis/EDA/EDA_Quiz.md

 ---

+### Fuzzy Wuzzy - Data Preprocessing - Quiz - Session 04

+#### 1. What is the primary purpose of using Fuzzy Wuzzy in data preprocessing?
+- To perform data visualization
+- To detect outliers
+- To handle missing values
+- To handle data inconsistencies and fuzzy matching

+#### 2. What is the name of the algorithm used by Fuzzy Wuzzy for fuzzy string matching?
+- Jaro-Winkler Distance
+- Fuzzy Logic
+- Ratio Algorithm
+- Levenshtein Distance

+#### 3. What is the benefit of using Fuzzy Wuzzy in data preprocessing?
+- It helps in handling exact string matches
+- It helps in handling fuzzy string matches and data inconsistencies
+- It helps in outlier detection

+---

-### Data Cleaning & Preprocessing Quiz - Answer - Session 03
+### Data Cleaning & Preprocessing - Quiz - Answer - Session 03

 #### 1. What is the primary purpose of handling missing values in a dataset?
 - To ensure data quality and accuracy